SCHOOL OF CREATIVE ARTS

-2) Program Approval: BMus students must have their programs approved by an advisor prior to registration.
+2) Program Approval: B.Mus., B.A.
+Combined Four-Year Honours students must have their programs approved by an advisor prior to registration.
 All applications for graduation will be subject to approval and such approval will be granted only when the academic program completed is identical with that previously approved by the academic advisor in consultation with the student.

-3 Concert/Recital Viewing Policy: Attendance at a significant number of live musical performances will enrich students’ musical experience and contribute to applied musical and academic success.
-Therefore, a Concert/Recital Viewing Requirement is included in all applied lessons syllabi, embracing outside music events in addition to recitals and special events offered internally.
+4) Recital Attendance Policy: Attendance at a significant number of live musical performances will broaden a student's musical experience and thus enhance and contribute to the potential for academic success.
+Therefore, a Recital Attendance Policy has been developed, embracing outside music events in addition to recitals and special events offered internally.
 This policy applies to all full-time students in the B.Mus programs during each year of registration.
-Details for the current academic year (i.e., number of concerts and other events to be attended) are announced during the first week of classes in September
+Details for the current academic year (i.e., number of concerts and other events to be attended) are announced during the first week of classes in September.

 AREAS OF STUDY